 But wait — it does.
 They had this sandwich, and it was called The Mozzacado.
 It was an odd yet sublime mix of avocado smashed on bread, layered with fresh mozzarella cheese, tomato, and pesto.
 Think of it as an upgrade to that wonderful classic, the tomato-mozzarella sandwich.

-I haven't been back to Florida since I moved away, and I don't think of St. Augustine very often, but this sandwich brings it all back.
-I keep it simple — with good toasted sourdough bread, the last of the summer tomatoes, and a few leaves of basil in place of the pesto.
+I don't think of St. Augustine very often now, but this sandwich brings it all back.
+I keep it simple — with toasted sourdough bread, the best of summer tomatoes, and a few leaves of basil in place of the pesto.
 If you need just a few more beach days, take one of these sandwiches along with you; it's one to believe in.

 4 thick slices sourdough bread